monktastic/no-more-contempt/index.md

 > _Be kind, for everyone you meet is fighting a great battle._ —Author unknown

-Your self-image prevents you from being cruel to just anyone, so your devil does something very clever: it searches for people whose "battle" is hard for you to see, and makes their devil appear _intrinsic_.
-This way, they appear _fundamentally morally defective,_ and thus worthy of malice.
+Your self-image prevents you from being cruel to just anyone, so your devil does something very clever: it finds people whose "battle" is hard for you to see, and makes their evil appear _intrinsic_.
+This way, you will perceive them as _fundamentally morally defective_ and thus worthy of malice.

-Long before it can justify outright cruelty, our devil finds people who we can treat with at least a little bit of contempt.
-The game is the same: use it to prod people into becoming increasingly worse, until we _can_ justify cruelty.

-We don't have enough power to accomplish much alone — but luckily, our devils are coordinating: mine baits yours into baiting mine ...
-Enemies trigger each other, and "allies" embolden each other, but secretly _everyone_ doing this is allied in evil.
-In fact, if you look closely, our devils behave more like outgrowths of a single _shared_ Devil that is continually manipulating _all_ of our minds.
+It knows that your perceiving them this way will cause them to perceive you in the same way — because your devil and theirs are identical.
+In fact, they're not just identical, but are more like outgrowths of a single _shared_ Devil that is continually manipulating _all_ of our minds.

-It is not just a religious invention: I think that everyone who introspects carefully enough eventually perceives this "distributed malevolent entity" which has a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior terrifyingly well.
+It is not just a religious invention: if you study the patterns of unkindness carefully enough, you will discover that they emerge as if from a "distributed malevolent entity" with a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior terrifyingly well.
+Every single act of unkindness is provoked by it, and contributes to it.
+While under its sway, you and your enemies are not really enemies: you are secretly serving the same master.

-It continually drives us toward various kinds of Armageddon: situations in which everyone is violently proving just how righteous they are.
-This is why the US is headed toward civil war without anyone recognizing their own complicity, and it explains bitter divorces in which each side feels like the exclusive victim / hero.

 <p align="center" width="100%">
     <img width="300px" src="img/shared-devil.png">
 </p>

+It continually drives us toward various kinds of Armageddon: situations in which everyone is violently proving how righteous they are, once and for all.
+It is why the US is headed toward civil war without anyone recognizing their own complicity, and why there are bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.

-It is that primordial "evil global conspiracy," to which all the rest ultimately owe their existence — and _we_ are its unwitting minions.
+It is that primordial "evil global conspiracy" to which all the rest ultimately owe their existence — and _we_ are its unwitting minions.
 Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated _by_ it, even though it makes us believe that it was initiated by us.

-**Any** time you feel malice, hatred, contempt, or even self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad," you are being manipulated into feeding the Beast.
-People are certainly trapped by darkness to varying degrees, but it is never intrinsic.
+**Any** time you feel malice, hatred, contempt, or even self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad" or forsake anyone, you are being manipulated into feeding the Beast.

 <p align="center" width="100%">
     <img width="300px" src="img/good-vs-bad.png">
 </p>

-To be clear: there may well be groups of particularly "bad" people who conspire to cause great harm, but their existence wouldn't be possible if the rest of us weren't feeding the source — and conversely, it is _inevitable_ given that we are. **We must hold such people accountable**, but when we do this with contempt, we are reinforcing the conditions that effectively _compel_ their existence.
+To be clear: there are surely groups of particularly deluded people who conspire to cause great harm, but their existence wouldn't be possible if the rest of us weren't feeding the source — and conversely, it is _inevitable_ given that we are. **We must hold such people accountable**, but when we do this with contempt, we are reinforcing the conditions that effectively _compel_ their existence.
+If you look carefully enough, you will find your finger in their pies.

 <p align="center" width="100%">
     <img width="300px" src="img/evil-conspiracy.png">
 </p>

 Our true enemy is not other people, but the dark "entity" that has captured _all_ of our minds.
-By keeping our attention fixated perpetually outward, it ensures that we never introspect deeply enough to discover how it works, and thereby discover how to end it.
-The Buddhists call it the ego: the collection of habits we use to misperceive ourselves as separate and special.
+By keeping our attention fixated perpetually outward, it ensures that we never introspect deeply enough to discover how it works, and how to end it.
+From another perspective, it is what the Buddhists call the ego: the collection of habits we have developed that cause us to misperceive ourselves as separate and special.

 > *The shadow is a moral problem that challenges the whole ego-personality, for no one can become conscious of the shadow without considerable moral effort.
 To become conscious of it involves recognizing the dark aspects of the personality as present and real.
 This act is the essential condition for any kind of self-knowledge.* —Carl Jung

 The only way out of this trap is to see beyond the ego, to your fundamentally compassionate nature.
 When you see this, you cannot help but see it in everyone else, too — because in an astonishing sense, [they _are_ you](unity.md).
+This perception is not fully unveiled until enlightenment, but we can all taste it.
+Ultimately, all self-deception boils down to willful ignorance of this fact — and all unkindness reinforces it.
+Why "willful"?
+The remarkable punchline is that _part of you has known this all along._ Think of this piece as a reminder.

-From here, you cannot possibly harbor malice or contempt.
-This frees you up to perceive the hidden causes of their self-deception, enabling you to do something real about it.
-This is not fully developed until enlightenment, but we all can taste it at all times.
+From that clarity of perception, you cannot possibly harbor malice or contempt.
+That enables you to perceive the hidden causes of their self-deception, allowing you to do something real about it.
+That's what compassion (aka kindness) is.

-Compassion doesn't mean being _nice_.
+To be clear: this doesn't mean being _nice_.
 It can outwardly be as fierce (or violent[^dalai-lama-gun], or even _apparently_ contemptuous) as the situation warrants, but these behaviors come from a completely different source.
 People can sense your motivation even when you think they can't — in fact, even when _you_ (consciously) can't — and it makes all the difference in the world.

-_This_ is why wise people urge compassion for evildoers: the only alternative is to be — and spread — evil (usually while convinced that it is righteous).
+_This_ is why wise people urge compassion for evildoers: the _only_ alternative is to join them in evil.

 Compassion doesn't always know what the most beneficial behavior _is_.
 It merely ensures that you are behaving in a way that is aligned with your deepest values; your profound love for the world.
 Determining the most effective behavior requires _wisdom_, which is a vast topic, and beyond the scope of this work.
-There is no doubt that dealing with profound evil in the real world is _hard._
+There is no doubt that dealing with profound evil in the real world is _hard_, and I am sorry not to be able to provide much guidance here.

 > *Such a man knows that whatever is wrong in the world is also in himself, and if he only learns to deal with his own shadow, he has done something real for the world.
 He has succeeded in shouldering at least an infinitesimal part of the gigantic, unsolved problems of our day.* —Carl Jung